rahul-x-verma/Polaris/README.md

 operated by Bear Transit or the Night Safety Shuttle stops somewhere.
 Finding a path between two points involves creating a graph data structure from this database and using Breadth-First Search.
 The user interface is managed by Flask, with Twitter Bootstrap powering the front end.

+This application has been deployed on Heroku and can be found at https://berkeley-polaris.herokuapp.com/